apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

 1. Run PowerShell as admin and run `Set-ExecutionPolicy Unrestricted` to grant the script execution permission to PowerShell.
 Enter Y to confirm the execution policy.

-2. Install `kbcli` and the script adds an environment variable in your host automatically.
+2. Install `kbcli` and the script adds an environment variable in your host under the `C:\Program Files\kbcli-windows-amd64` path automatically.

    ```bash
    powershell -Command " & ([scriptblock]::Create((iwr https://www.kubeblocks.io/installer/install_cli.ps1)))"